fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 I would like to start to add CBUS long message handling.
 This will depend on the release of a new version of the CBUSSAM3X8E library to support the extra functions.

+There is also the possibility of integrating use of FC++ into the work.
+See DUEobserver2 in particular.

 ## Testing

 I am now starting to test the code.
 I have some queries which I have sent to Duncan Greenwood.